champSTK/artturtle/README.md

-# 🐢 Turtle Art Playground
+# 🐢 Art Turtle

-Welcome to the **Turtle Art Playground**, a fun and visual Python app where you control a turtle to create digital drawings using keyboard input and colorful brushes.
+Welcome to the **Art Turtle**, a fun and visual Python app where you control a turtle to create digital drawings using keyboard input and colorful brushes.

 This project is a modern, extended version of a beginner turtle art app I made when I first started learning Python.
 It now supports saving projects, loading previous work, color selection, shape changes, and exporting artwork as PNG images.